olacwiek/GermanIdeophones/README.md

 ## Overview

-This project analyzes the diversity and usage of ideophones in German children's literature.
+This project analyzes the diversity and usage of ideophones in German children's books.
 Key questions addressed include:
 - How many unique ideophones and base forms are there?
 - How do these numbers vary across age groups?
 - How does the percentage of ideophones relate to the total word count and number of pages?
 - Are there correlations between these features and the metadata of the books?

-The analysis leverages Bayesian statistics, descriptive statistics, and data visualization to provide meaningful insights.
+The analysis uses Bayesian Factors, descriptive statistics, and data visualization to provide some basic insights.

 ---